rust-lang/book/second-edition/nostarch/chapter12.md

 collecting and error handling in *src/main.rs*, it’s much easier for us to write tests for the core functionality of our code.
 We can call our functions directly with various arguments and check return values without having to call our binary from the command line.
+Feel free to write some tests for the functionality in the `Config::new` and `run` functions on your own if you’d like.

-In this section, we’re going to follow the Test Driven Development (TDD) process.
-This is a software development technique that follows this set of
+In this section, we’re going to move on to adding the searching logic of `minigrep` by following the Test Driven Development (TDD) process.
+This is a software development technique that follows this set of steps:
-steps:

 * Write a test that fails, and run it to make sure it fails for the reason you expected.